hasantayyar/beanstalkcr/README.md

-**Warning** This project is under development and not finished.
-All contributions or suggestions are welcome.
+**Warning** This project is my first project with crystal to understand the basics of crystal and still under development.All contributions or suggestions are welcome.

 Beanstalk Client for Crystal
 ========================